 Let’s start with the credit card processing companies.
 There are MANY of them and you’ve probably only heard of one or two, if that.
 Retailers, however, usually have the freedom to choose any processor that they desire.

 The processor is responsible for connecting each party involved.
 They send the initial data to the credit card company and the issuing bank and back.
 Equally important, they protect each party involved by ensuring that the transaction is following the Payment Card Industry Data Security Standards (often times simply referred to as PCI compliant).
 They charge a fee (either a percentage of a transaction or a flat rate) for these services.
 The rates vary depending on the processing company.
+Check on our blog on how PCI Compliance works for retailers.

 It is also worth noting that some POS solutions also act as payment processors.
 In these cases, all fees – interchange, assessment, processor – are usually bundled into one rate.
 While straightforward and simple, it’s often times a higher rate than keeping your point of sale and credit card processing separate.